E. Neville Isdell: Education

 Isdell earned a bachelor's degree in Social Science from the University of Cape Town and graduated from the Harvard Business School program for Management Development.
 He was awarded an honorary doctorate degree from Georgia State University.

 Legacy

-In 2011, Isdell donated 1 million dollars to the rugby club of the University of Cape Town, of which he is an alumnus.
+In 2011, Isdell donated $1 million to the rugby club of the University of Cape Town, of which he is an alumnus.

 In 2013, Isdell acquired the CHQ Building for €10 million, inside of which in 2016 he funded and launched EPIC The Irish Emigration Museum.

+In 2023, Isdell donated US$1.5 million to the University of Cape Town towards the Holistic Drug Discovery and Development Centre (H3D).